-Objective: The aim of this course is to provide participants with a broad, intermediate-level competence in carrying out common quantitative psychological analyses using IBM SPSS Statistics software as well as to introduce a few subjects on more advanced statistics using IBM SPSS Statistics software as well as R.
+Objective: The aim of this course is to provide participants with a broad, intermediate-level competence in carrying out common quantitative psychological analyses using IBM SPSS Statistics software as well as to introduce a few subjects on more advanced statistics using IBM SPSS Statistics software.

-Content: The course begins with a brief review of basic statistical concepts and tests followed by more detailed instruction on: (i) Multiple regression including mediation/moderation; (ii) Factorial ANOVAs, (iii) Logistic regression, (iv) Factor Analysis and Structural Equation Modelling; and (v) Multi-Level Modelling.
+Content: The course begins with a brief review of basic statistical concepts and tests followed by more detailed instruction on: (i) Multiple regression including mediation/moderation; (ii) Factorial ANOVAs, (iii) Logistic regression, (iv) Multi-Level Modelling; and (v) Systematic Review and Meta-analyses.
 Please note that this course assumes previous undergraduate knowledge of introductory statistics.
 It is recommended that if you need a brush-up, you review the suggested readings for the first two days of class before the course begins.

-Format and Evaluation: The course includes a combination of lectures and practical instruction using SPSS and R software.
+Format and Evaluation: The course includes a combination of lectures and practical instruction using SPSS.
 Focus will be on giving participants hands-on experience with each type of analysis.
 Practical exercises will be assigned for each session; some of these exercises will be done collectively during the teaching day and others must be completed independently.